vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.2 - 25 May 2017.
+Fix for a bug in parsing '$spec' that got introduced in version 1.2; also, '$spec' is now parsed to accommodate specifications for an HTML element when they are specified in multiple rules

   1.2.1.1 - 17 May 2017.
 Fix for a potential security vulnerability in transformation of deprecated attributes

   1.2.1 - 15 May 2017.
 Fix for a potential security vulnerability in transformation of deprecated attributes